Shaken Swedes start heading home after two fans shot dead in Brussels

-STOCKHOLM : Shocked Swedes are starting to make their way home from Brussels following the fatal shooting of two fans of the national soccer team by a suspected Islamist militant on Monday ahead of their Euro 2024 qualifying clash with Belgium.
+STOCKHOLM: Shocked Swedes are starting to make their way home from Brussels following the fatal shooting of two fans of the national soccer team by a suspected Islamist militant on Monday (Oct 16) ahead of their Euro 2024 qualifying clash with Belgium.

 "Most are going home during the day today.
 We have been instructed to stay in and not to go out, most are at their hotels until it's time to go home," Susanne Petersson, chairperson of supporters' group Camp Sweden told Reuters in a telephone interview on Tuesday.

-News of the deadly shootings, about five kilometres from the King Baudouin Stadium, reached the Swedish fans just as the game was about to get underway.
+News of the deadly shootings, about 5km from the King Baudouin Stadium, reached the Swedish fans just as the game was about to get underway.

 "We were uneasy and confused, it was difficult to understand what had happened, if it was aimed at Swedish people or if it was just Swedes that had ended up in something," Petersson said.